Your Crochet Guide: How to Start Crochet and Find Relaxation

 How to read a crochet pattern as a beginner

 Seeing your first written crochet pattern may initially seem daunting and confusing.
-However, it's important to understand that most patterns utilize abbreviations instead of spelling out every stitch.
+Most patterns utilize abbreviations instead of spelling out every stitch.
 While this may seem overwhelming at first, fret not!
-Many pattern creators provide a key for reference.
-In the event you find yourself without one, here are some common abbreviations you're likely to encounter and their corresponding meanings in US crochet terms.
+Many pattern creators, including Mouse & Sparrow provide a key for reference.

 Understand the Stitch Abbreviations